rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `equippableGroupId`: `uint64` type of argument specifying the ID of the group this asset belongs to.
 This ID can then be referenced in the `setValidParentRefId` in order to allow every asset with this equippable reference ID to be equipped into an NFT
-- `baseAddress`: `address` type of argument specifying the address of the Catalog smart contract
+- `catalogAddress`: `address` type of argument specifying the address of the Catalog smart contract
 - `metadataURI`: `string` type of argument specifying the URI of the asset
 - `partIds`: `uint64[]` type of argument specifying the fixed and slot parts IDs for this asset